trueos/pcbsd/src-qt5/docs/preinstall.rst

 Supported Hardware
 ==================

-PC-BSD® should install on any system containing a 64-bit (also called amd64) processor.
+TrueOS® should install on any system containing a 64-bit (also called amd64) processor.
 Despite the amd64 name, a 64-bit processor does **not need** to be manufactured by AMD in order to be supported.
 The `FreeBSD Hardware Notes <http://www.freebsd.org/releases/11.0R/hardware.html#proc>`_ list the amd64 processors known to work.

-Like most open source operating systems, PC-BSD® uses X.org drivers for graphics support.
-PC-BSD® will automatically detect the optimal video settings for supported video drivers.
+Like most open source operating systems, TrueOS® uses X.org drivers for graphics support.
+TrueOS® will automatically detect the optimal video settings for supported video drivers.
 You can verify that your graphics hardware is supported by clicking the :ref:`Hardware Compatibility` icon within the installer.

 Support for the major graphic vendors is as follows:

-**NVIDIA:** if you want to use 3D acceleration, NVIDIA is currently the best supported as there is a native driver for PC-BSD®.
+**NVIDIA:** if you want to use 3D acceleration, NVIDIA is currently the best supported as there is a native driver for TrueOS®.
 If an NVIDIA video card is detected, an "nVidia settings" icon will be added to the Control Panel for managing NVIDIA settings.

 **Intel:** 3D acceleration on most Intel graphics is supported.

 **ATI/Radeon:** 3D acceleration on most ATI and Radeon cards is supported.

 **Optimus:** at this time there is no switching support between the two graphics adapters provided by Optimus.
-Optimus implementations vary, so PC-BSD® may or may not be able to successfully load a graphics driver on your hardware.
+Optimus implementations vary, so TrueOS® may or may not be able to successfully load a graphics driver on your hardware.
 If you get a blank screen after installation, check your BIOS to see if it has an option to disable one of the graphics adapters or to set "discrete" mode.
-If the BIOS does not provide a discrete mode, PC-BSD® will default to the 3D Intel driver and disable NVIDIA.
+If the BIOS does not provide a discrete mode, TrueOS® will default to the 3D Intel driver and disable NVIDIA.
 This will change in the future when the NVIDIA driver supports Optimus.

 A list of usable graphics cards can be found on the `FreeBSD Graphics Wiki <https://wiki.freebsd.org/Graphics>`_.

-PC-BSD® has built-in support for dozens of wireless networking cards.
+TrueOS® has built-in support for dozens of wireless networking cards.
 You can check if your card has a `FreeBSD driver <http://www.freebsd.org/releases/11.0R/hardware.html#WLAN>`_.
 If it does, it should "just work".
 A list of supported Atheros devices and known limitations can be found on the `Status of Atheros Wifi Hardware wiki page <https://wiki.freebsd.org/dev/ath_hal%284%29/HardwareSupport>`_.
 A list of supported Intel devices and known limitations can be found on the `iwn(4) Intel 802.11n series NICs wiki page <https://wiki.freebsd.org/dev/iwn%284%29>`_.

-PC-BSD® will automatically detect available wireless networks for supported wireless devices.
+TrueOS® will automatically detect available wireless networks for supported wireless devices.
 You can verify that your device is supported by clicking the
 :ref:`Hardware Compatibility` icon within the installer.
 If it an external wireless device, insert it before running the "Hardware Compatibility" utility.

 Certain Broadcom devices, typically found in cheap laptops, are quite buggy and can have lockups when in DMA mode.
 If the device freezes, try switching to "PIO" mode in the BIOS.
 Alternately, add the line *hw.bwn.usedma=0* to :file:`/boot/loader.conf` and reboot to see if that makes a difference.

-If you wish to check your hardware before installing PC-BSD®, a good place to start is the `FreeBSD Hardware Notes <http://www.freebsd.org/releases/11.0R/hardware.html>`_.
+If you wish to check your hardware before installing TrueOS®, a good place to start is the `FreeBSD Hardware Notes <http://www.freebsd.org/releases/11.0R/hardware.html>`_.
 Another good resource is to start the installer and click the
 :ref:`Hardware Compatibility` icon.

-While most hardware "just works" with PC-BSD®, it is possible that you will run across a piece of hardware that does not.
+While most hardware "just works" with TrueOS®, it is possible that you will run across a piece of hardware that does not.
 Remember that
-PC-BSD® is really FreeBSD, meaning that any hardware that works on FreeBSD will work on PC-BSD®.
+TrueOS® is really FreeBSD, meaning that any hardware that works on FreeBSD will work on TrueOS®.
 If you are experiencing problems with a device, start with a web search for the term "FreeBSD" plus the type and model of the hardware.
 This will let you know if there is a known issue with the device.
 If there are many search results, concentrate on the most recent ones as often hardware that used to be problematic has since been fixed or the missing driver will be available in an upcoming release of FreeBSD.
-If you experience problems with a device that should work but does not or you can not find any existing problem reports for your hardware, you can help improve hardware support for all PC-BSD® users if you :ref:`Report a bug` so that it can be addressed by the developers.
+If you experience problems with a device that should work but does not or you can not find any existing problem reports for your hardware, you can help improve hardware support for all TrueOS® users if you :ref:`Report a bug` so that it can be addressed by the developers.

 .. index:: laptops